saud-aslam/cloud_DevOps/README.md

 # Dockerize Trading Application

 The aim was to deploy the application on EC2 instances by running docker containers of our application on it.
 Since our application also runs Postgresql database, we need an extra container in addition of the parent application container.
 Both of these containers are independent to each other but we need them to communicate.
 For that a network bridge is created in docker.
+There are two Dockerfiles each for each containers.
+These dockerfiles have commands in them which pulls docker images from docker
 With Docker, each EC2 instance pulls the docker images from Dockerhub or Github, then creates and runs the containers.
 They originally ran psql locally, but in later iterations they simply connected to the RDS.